christianityorigins/website/journal/_posts/2016-03-01-ammon-hillman.md

 ---
 layout: post
 open_links_in_new_tab: true
-title:  "Original Sin: Ritual Child Rape & The Church (2012) by David C. A. Hillman"
+title:  "Original Sin: Ritual Child Rape & The Church (2012) by Ammon Hillman"
 date:   2016-03-01 09:00:00 +0200
 category: journal
 ---

 Ammon Hillman is a professor of classics and a Koine Greek translator who read the earliest codex's of the bible in its original Koine and discovered a lot of disturbing things that were covered up in later translations.
 Essentially, in his book _Original Sin: Ritual Child Rape & The Church_ (2012) \[[link](https://www.amazon.com/Original-Sin-Ritual-Child-church/dp/1579511449)\] he writes that Christinaity started out as a pedophile cult and priests targeted Pagan children, orphans, and homeless children.
-The goal of the church wasn't just pedophilic desire, but also to use child rape as a shock tool, to spoil the youth of the children, emasculate and ruin a generation of boys to ensure submission, and to strike fear into the hearts of young boys.
+The goal of the church wasn't just to give pedophie priests access to children, but also to use child rape as a shock tool, to spoil the youth of the children, emasculate and ruin multiple generations of boys to ensure submission, and to strike fear into the hearts of young boys.
 Child rape was at the root of their program and they even recuited pedophiles among the population to become priests for this purpose.

 The insitutional and ritualized rape of children over the past two thousand years (1) by the church wasn't a bug, it was a feature (2).